 That’s why choosing solid passwords for all your online accounts is so important.
 If you’re unsure how to create a strong password, plenty of online resources can help you.
 So take the time to choose a good password and keep yourself safe online!

-What are weak and strong passwords?
+What are weak passwords?